Meet our graduates: Francesca Triggs

-Having moved to London to work as a trainee solicitor at Freshfields Bruckhaus Deringer, she has also continued to fine-tune her original research into The Ideological Function of “Positive Energy” Discourse - the subject of her undergraduate dissertation.
+Having moved to London to work as a trainee solicitor - now Associate - at Freshfields Bruckhaus Deringer, she has also continued to fine-tune her original research into The Ideological Function of “Positive Energy” Discourse - the subject of her undergraduate dissertation.

-Earlier this year, her article appeared in the British Journal of Chinese Studies (Vol 9 No 2) and has already been viewed over 400 times, much to the delight of her supervisor Dr Mark McLeister (Lecturer in Chinese Studies) who comments: “This is an amazing achievement and demonstrates what our students are capable of.”
+In 2019, her article appeared in the British Journal of Chinese Studies (Vol 9 No 2) and has since been viewed over 2,000 times, much to the delight of her supervisor Dr Mark McLeister (Lecturer in Chinese Studies) who comments: “This is an amazing achievement and demonstrates what our students are capable of.”

 Asked what it’s like to have her work published, Francesca says: “Writing my dissertation involved a lot of time alone, plagued by self-doubt (at one point I thought I might fail my final year because of it), so it's pretty unreal to see a revised version of it published now.
 I'm very grateful to my supervisors (Mark McLeister and Daniel Hammond, with input from Roddy McDougall) for their support.”